The owl’s gaze holds an old woman in bark-shadow sleeves

 exiting through the back.

-You wonder if she is ghost or harbinger, fickle nightmare
+You ask if the old woman is ghost or harbinger, fickle

 a future you is making an early appearance.